Code-Pwn/RTCP-Writeups/printf/printf.md

 ![flag](./printf.png)

-Alternatively `strings` would've helped with the `-e l` which changes the encoding to 16 bit little endian, which is what windows uses by default.
+Alternatively `strings` with `-e l` would've helped which changes the encoding to 16 bit little endian, which is what windows uses by default.

 ```